This weeks Ten has been long-planned to have this subject, but how it was going to work was the bit I didn’t really know. So, I chose to open it up.

 Mark Chapman runs Monster Truck in London (on this Friday, folks!)

 What’s not to like?
 The gradual build-up to the main synths, then the raw vocals kicking in… divine!
 And the lyrics, so full of hate and bile.

 The live version has one of the most recognisable chord progressions in industrial music, one guaranteed to make your feet move!
 I particularly adore this song because, despite it not being one of the more obvious of Front 242’s dance floor hits, it’s a stalwart of Glasgow’s Asylum club, where I’ve spent several great nights.
 So Modern Angel holds many great memories for me.

 So, what can I say about Lovely Day?
-The lyrics appear to be about a particular nasty breakup describing the joy and relief of a woman escaping a violent partner and the vengeance she’d like karma or life to inflict on him.
-The lyrics are both light and dark; positive and rage filled at the same time.
-The music reflects this with the unmistakable Front 242 hard angry percussion sounds from the get go, then the intricate sweeping synth sounds chime into the chorus.
-This is why this song works so well and the reason it is my favorite track by Front 242.
+The lyrics appear to be about a particularly nasty breakup describing the joy and relief of a woman escaping a violent partner and the vengeance she’d like karma or life to inflict on him.
+The lyrics are both light and dark; positive and rage-filled at the same time.
+The music reflects this with the unmistakable Front 242 hard angry percussion sounds from the get-go, then the intricate sweeping synth sounds chime into the chorus.
+This is why this song works so well and the reason it is my favourite track by Front 242.
 Don’t get me wrong Happiness, Melt and Welcome to Paradise are also amazing tracks; but they don’t quite send the chill up my spine as this song does.

 Stefan Davey DJs in Bradford and Leeds